 The Structure and Scoring Pattern of GED:

-The GED test in Michigan, just like other states, contains five sections.
+This test, just like other states, contains five sections.
 The five sections are:

 - Language of Arts, Part I and II: Writing